-SPCA has a beneficial interest in assets held at Community Foundation for Monterey County (CFMC) in the amount of \$817,916 and \$791,498 at June 30, 2023 and 2022, respectively, which consists of funds contributed by SPCA and includes earnings thereon, net of distributions received.
+SPCA has a beneficial interest in assets held at Community Foundation for Monterey County (CFMC) in the amount of \$857,930 and \$817,916 at June 30, 2024 and 2023, respectively, which consists of funds contributed by SPCA and includes earnings thereon, net of distributions received.
 Distributions of income earned from beneficial interests are received at various times throughout the year based on the spending policy adopted by the board of CFMC.
 SPCA has granted variance power to CFMC.
-In the event of the dissolution of SPCA or in the event it shall no longer be an organization described in Section 501(c)(3) of the or in the event it shall no longer be an organization described in Section 501(c)(3) of the Internal Revenue Code, as amended, CFMC shall continue to hold the funds and shall distribute the income therefrom to such organizations as in their opinion most nearly serve the purposes and objectives of SPCA.
+In the event of the dissolution of SPCA or in the event it shall no longer be an organization described in Section 501(c)(3) of the

+Internal Revenue Code, as amended, CFMC shall continue to hold the funds and shall distribute the income therefrom to such organizations as in their opinion most nearly serve the purposes and objectives of SPCA.
 All funds held are subject to the power of CFMC and to modify any restrictions or conditions on the distribution of funds for any specified charitable purpose or to specified organizations, if in their sole judgment such restriction becomes, in effect, unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the area served by them.